Speakerfile/slate/source/index.html.md

 ```

-This endpoint retrieves all patents.
+This endpoint retrieves all Patents.

 ### HTTP Request